10 Things I'm Doing Differently With My Last Baby - Baby Chick

 I used to be super strict with bedtime.
 Homework before dinner and 30 minutes of reading every night—no matter what.
 I always signed that reading log.
 With my third child, we are far busier.
 All my kids are in activities, and we try to squeeze in spontaneous fun, too, like an unplanned nighttime swim or meeting up with friends for dinner after a game.
 That means bedtime isn’t always a set time.
 Homework sometimes gets done the following morning over breakfast.
 Reading gets skipped on occasion or is done in the car between practices.

-We make it work, we catch up on sleep when we can, and my little guy has learned to adapt to an ever-changing schedule.
-And his mom has learned that sometimes you must break up the routine to make room for joyful, unexpected memories.
+We make it work and catch up on sleep when we can, and my little guy has learned to adapt to an ever-changing schedule.
+And I have learned that sometimes you must break up the routine to make room for joyful, unexpected memories.

 8. I Take Pictures with Him, Regardless of What I (or the House) Look Like